VR/AR Application and Game Development Services

 Plane Detection

 ARPlaneManager detects horizontal and vertical planes.
-Practical considerations:
+Practical nuances:

-• Initialization takes time — the user must scan the room while the system builds a map.
-Explicit onboarding is needed with instructions like "slowly sweep the camera across surfaces"
+• Initialization takes time — the user must look around the room while the system builds a map.
+An explicit onboarding with instruction 'slowly move the camera across surfaces' is needed.

-• Planes are unstable — their bounds and position update as data accumulates.
-Objects placed on a plane must be parented to the ARPlane via parenting, not world coordinates
+• Planes are unstable — their boundaries and position are updated as data accumulates.
+Objects placed on a plane need to be attached via parent to ARPlane, not to world coordinates.

-• Plane merging — two detected floor segments can merge into one, shifting the anchor.
-For critical anchors, use ARAnchor instead of direct plane attachment
+• Plane merging — two detected floor segments may merge into one, moving the anchor.
+For critical anchors, use ARAnchor instead of direct attachment to the plane.

 Meta Quest 2 72 / 90 Hz < 72 Hz — noticeable